petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

   into: <output location in archive>
 ```

-Each item in the `assemble` array has these properties:
+The `assemble` array has these properties:

-* `from`: Specify the folder *from which* to copy files into your client extension archive.
+* `from`: Specify the folder from which to copy files into your client extension archive.

-* `include`: Specify a single file or glob matching a subset of files to include from the `from` directory.
-If this is not defined, all files are included recursively (equivalent to `**/*`).
+* `include`: Specify a single file or glob matching a subset of files to include from the from directory.
+If not defined, all files are included recursively (equivalent to `**/*`).

-    You can also use an array of multiple `include` patterns if needed, like
+    You can use an array of multiple `include` patterns if needed:

     ```yaml
     assemble: